Unity-Technologies/otto/README.md

 * Assisting in creating tutorials
 * Automated testing

-Start by creating a domain definition in the authoring tool that models the problem space at an abstract level.
-Then, create one or more plan definitions that provide rules for what actions or decisions can be made.
-Submit these to the planner system and get back a plan that converges on an optimal solution and can update as changes in the world occur.
+Start by defining a planning domain, composed of objects with which your agent may interact.
+Then, create definitions for what actions or decisions an agent may make.
+Once the planning problem is defined, the planner system will iteratively build a plan that converges to an optimal solution.
+Execute these plans by creating an agent script and game code to control your characters.

 ## Installation Guide
 1. Clone this repo (downloading a .zip file will not include largefiles -- e.g. fbx, png)